HMohamoud/HMohamoud/README.md

 ### 👨‍💻 About Me

-I'm a DevOps-focused engineer with a strong interest in scalable infrastructure, cloud automation, and systems reliability.
+I’m a DevOps-focused engineer with a strong interest in scalable infrastructure, cloud automation, and systems reliability.
 I believe in simplicity, repeatability, and creating systems that just work.
-My work centers around building clean environments, automating workflows, and continuously improving operations.
+My work centers around building clean, efficient environments, automating workflows, and driving continuous operational improvement.

+Currently, I’m pursuing a BSc in Computer Science at City, University of London, where I’m deepening my understanding of software systems, distributed computing, and modern DevOps practices.

 ---